nshkrdotcom/EADS/README.md

 ## &#x1F527; Setup & Installation

 ### Prerequisites
+- Python 3.12 or higher
-- Docker and Docker Compose installed on your system
+- Docker and Docker Compose (for running services)
 - Git for version control
 - Sufficient disk space for Docker images and volumes
-- Python 3.12 or higher

-### Quick Start
+### Development Setup

 1. **Clone the Repository**
    ```bash